murderbeard/com.moz.denon/README.md

 For changelogs please visit: https://github.com/murderbeard/com.moz.denon

+## Version 1.1.5
+* Volume clamping added (both in app.json and ensuring it in device.js).
+* 'new Buffer' replaced with 'Buffer.alloc', due to deprecation.
+* Moved source asset files into .src to exclude it from builds.
+* Added brandColor, dark gray fitting Denon's overall look.

 ## Version 1.1.4
 * Fixed crash when receiving an error when trying to use the muting capability.